avilleret/pix_opencv/README.txt

 7. Testing
   Open the pix_opencv_overview.pd patch.
-  Is shows an overview of all available externals.
+  It shows an overview of all available externals.
-  And this test the creation of each external.
+  And this tests the creation of each external.